opengisch/pum/README.md

 ### System-wide

-This is the easiest way to install pum for every user on this system.
+This is the easiest way to install pum for every user on a system

 ```sh
 sudo pip3 install pum